enriquepablo/terms/README.rst

     thing is a noun.
     a thing is a word.
     exists is a verb.
+    a exists is a word.
     number is a word.
+    a number is a word.

 To define a new word, you put it in relation to an existing word.
 For example::